ActivityWatch/docs/src/getting-started.rst

    If you are running GNOME 3 or another desktop environment that does not support system trays, or if for some reason Qt can't be used on your machine, read `Running on GNOME`.

 .. note::
    If your Linux system is using Wayland rather than X11, the default watchers will not work.
-See :ref:`window watchers <window-watchers>`.
+See :ref:`wayland watchers <wayland-watchers>`.

 .. note::
    If you are using a proxy ActivityWatch might not work out of the box.
 To fix this you can set the environment variable ``NO_PROXY`` to include ``127.0.0.1`` before starting aw-qt.
 How to set an environment variable depends on your operating system; use Google if you are unsure how to do this.